 Pritong isda smells foreign to my friends.
-Scales flaked off with a cleaver, gutted to its eyeballs, fried in a pan with rice until the smells — residual oil dripping off crispy hardened morsels, used the … more »
+Scales flaked off with a cleaver, gutted to its eyeballs, fried in a pan with rice until the smells — residual oil dripping off crispy hardened morsels, used the night before to fry … more »

 Like leaves on a falling tree, the last few years have been particularly unkind to me with family and friends dying from heart attacks, strokes, cancers and most notably, a noble death or suicide.
 In coming to terms with these … more »

 Although I always loved listening to the radio while driving, I never totally paid attention to what was on.
 But when I passed 12th Street one BC Day, a song came on that demanded my full attention.

 Beautiful, beautiful, British … more »

 In your house, the lights turn on and off in different directions.
 Some switches flip up to turn on, others flip down to turn on.
 There’s a bank of five switches in the living room: to turn on the lamp … more »

 … more »

 My mother, then fox.
 The Yangs, Anjuin.
 Even Miss Morris.
 They had all made decisions on my behalf.
 It had been necessary, I knew that.
 I had been a helpless child.
 From now on, however, the decisions ruling my life

 is the name on the matching teal jackets